Shahid-coder/python-colab/README.md

 Note: This project uses python 3.8 or later .
 # clone
 ### For Git bash:
 #### To clone notebooks type the following command in your terminal .
-But remember you have to download python in your system .visit [python.org](python.org) for download .
+But be sure you have python installed in your system .visit [python.org](python.org) for download .

 ```
 git clone https://github.com/Shahid-coder/python-colab.git